top of page

 🎵 Our Rehearsal Focus: Dynamics, Blend & Storytelling

 With only one rehearsal to shape this beloved piece, our singers embraced the challenge with focus, sensitivity, and a shared emotional intent.
+We worked deeply on:

 • Dynamics – exploring softness and swelling intensity to shape the emotion of each phrase.